GGeeoonn/RaLD/README.md

 ```

 ### 5. Run GUI
 Launch the application by running `python app.py --port=22222`.
-You can now access the RaDL GUI through http://localhost:22222/.
+You can now access the RaDL GUI through http://localhost:22222/. <br>
 You can freely change the port at your convenience.

 ## Contact us